kuangyh/saw/docs/proposal.md

 Log processing is:

-- Ingest dirty, heterogeneous data from various sources.
+- Intesting dirty, heterogeneous data from various sources.
-- Convert, aggregate them into
+- Convert, aggregate them into clean, homogeneous data that can be easily query by anlaysis program or SQL query engine like Dremel.

 ## Scalability